seanmarcus1/Jira-Ticketing-System/README.md

-# Configuring a Ticketing System with Jira
+# Configuring an IT Ticketing System with Jira

 ## Overview
 Welcome to part 2 of my Active Directory Lab series!
 Click [here](https://github.com/seanmarcus1/Active-Directory-Lab-Setup) if you haven't checked out part 1 where I set up the AD environment.